|

 I think if you like to help people, have customer service experience and are relatively savvy on the computer, a remote customer service job can be a great way to earn income to travel.

-5. Drive for Uber Eats
+6. Drive for Uber Eats

 I tried out the food delivery platform Postmates–which is now called Uber Eats back in 2021 to earn a bit of extra money for my RV travels.
-While this was a good side hustle for me when I was home in my sticks and bricks house, it’s not something I would do on the road in my current van Squeaky because it just doesn’t get good fuel economy and it’s hard to maneuver around it tight parking spots.
+While this was a good side hustle for me when I was home in my sticks and bricks house, it’s not something I would do on the road in my current RV because it just doesn’t get good fuel economy and it’s hard to maneuver around it tight parking spots.
 But if you have a smaller van or a tow vehicle you might enjoy picking up some shifts delivering food.

-Tips are the thing that make driving for Uber Eats worthwhile.
 The few months that did drive I made around $20-$24 hour–before gas.
+Daytime driving earned significantly less than nights and weekends.

-6. Sell on E-bay
+7. Sell on E-bay

 Last year I decided to do a big house de-clutter before I hit the road.
 Over the years I’ve collected things like political and peace buttons, gay pride pins and t-shirts and some women’s basketball paraphernalia.
 I listed these on E-bay and was surprised and how much sold.
 I mean, I had t-shirts that were old and stained from gay pride marches in 1993 and people paid $25-35 for them!
 I even sold some old rusty peace buttons for $10-12 each.
 These were all things I kept for the sentimental value, but I decided I no longer needed them to retain the memories.